NiklasMWeber/ComputingSystemicRiskMeasures/README.md

-The experiments on the stylized datasets in section 6.1 can be replicated by running "SimpleExperimentOverfit.py" and "SimpleExperimentGeneralize.py" These scripts will create log files for each run in the "Experiments" directory.
+The experiments on the stylized datasets in section 6.1 can be replicated by running "SimpleExperimentOverfit.py" and "SimpleExperimentGeneralize.py" These scripts will create log files for each run in an "Experiments" directory that will be created automatically.

 For the experiments of section 6.2, 6.3 and 6.4 the data must be generated first.
 This can be done by running